-Forgiving people: Prophet Muhammad (SAW) said “Forgive others and Allah will forgive you.”
+Forgiving people: “Forgive others, Allah will forgive you.”

 Whenever we have forgiven others, we have gained more from that action than we may realise.
 Forgiveness in Islam holds a lot of value and is beneficial for us.
 Through our forgiveness to others, we have created an opportunity to seek forgiveness from Allah for our own sins.
 We read in a hadith: